SCCWRP/ASCI/README.md

     ## #   H_prop.spp.ZHR_scr <dbl>, H_Salinity.BF.richness_pct_att <dbl>,
     ## #   H_Salinity.BF.richness_pred <dbl>, H_Salinity.BF.richness_raw <int>,
     ## #   H_Salinity.BF.richness_scr <dbl>, Comments <chr>, version_number <chr>

+### FAQ

+# Missing data
+If a single algal assemblage is submitted (e.g. no soft algae taxa submitted), then the corresponding indices to the missing assemblage will return NA.
+However, if an assemblage is submitted but no taxa are attributed for the corresponding metrics, then the metrics will score the worst possible score.
+Samples with single assemblages submitted will result in a warning message.
+With few exceptions, missing values in stations data are not allowed.

+# Bad or Missing Field Names
+All required field names must be present in input files.
+Please be sure to match the field names provided above.
+Although we have implemented scripts to make the inputs case-insensitive, we recommend conforming to the capitalizations shown above.

+# Stations with Catchments that Include Parts in Mexico
+Portions of some streams include areas in Mexico.
+Because the geodatabases used to calculate ASCI predictors do not currently include this area, the ASCI cannot be calculated properly for these sites.
+The geodatabases will be updated within the next few months.
+In the interim, we make the following recommendations: If more than 90% of the area of a watershed is within California, treat the state boundary as the edge of the watershed and calculate the predictors accordingly.
+However, you should interpret these results with caution, particularly if the portion within Mexico contains substantially different natural features.
+For watersheds that are less than 90% within California, we recommend using the Southern California Algal Indices of Biotic Integrity (Fetscher et al. 2014) as a substitute index.

+# Unrecognized Taxa
+Novel or misspelled species names will not be recognized by the calculator and will be output as unrecognized taxa.
+Users should modify these species in agreement with the SWAMP species lists and re-run the calculator.